How to Prepare for a Group Interview

 • It gives the interviewers quick insights into the personality and suitability of the job candidates in front of them.

-• By gaining quick insights and seeing people performing in a group, it gives the interviewers the possibility to compare the job candidates.
+• By gaining quick insights and seeing people performing in a group, interviewers are given the possibility to compare the job candidates.

 • The ability to interview a group of people at the same time makes it possible for companies who need to hire large numbers of employees quickly to simplify and optimize the interview process.